JessMakes/healthcare-noshow-dashboard/README.md

-A Power Bi Project analyzing no-show rates across demographic and SMS remindedrs Reducing Missed Appointments: Who Misses, Why, and How to Improve

 Project Summary:
 This project analyzes 428,000 patient appointments from a real-world healthcare dataset to uncover patterns behind missed appointments (no-shows).